misiektoja/lastfm_monitor/docs/usage.md

 lastfm_monitor <lastfm_username> -e
 ```

+An error alert goes out once the same failure has lasted **2 minutes**, since the checks here run every few seconds, so a short outage or one lost request reaches nobody, while a failure that cannot clear on its own, such as a rejected API key, is alerted at once.
+Each kind of failure alerts once per channel, a channel that could not deliver is tried again on the next failing check and a run that recovered alerts again when it fails later.
+The same rule governs the webhook error alert.

 To be notified when a user's followers change:
 - set `FOLLOWERS_NOTIFICATION` to `True`
 - or use the `--notify-followers` flag